 If you have a blog or social media page promoting car restoration products on Monday, database software on Wednesday, and hiking backpacks on Friday, you are likely to alienate any audience you may have created.
 It will also make it challenging to rank in any searches, as search engines will not know what they are getting with your page.

-As such, even if you are partnering with companies that offer handsome commissions, you will not get enough traffic to make it matter.
+Even if you partner with companies that offer handsome commissions, you will not get enough traffic to make it matter.

 The other idea is to choose a niche that does not have a lot of competition.
-General subjects such as “fishing” or “cooking” are definitely topics that people turn to the Internet to search, but there is so much out there on these topics that it is unlikely that browsers would ever choose your page.
+For example, general subjects such as “fishing” or “cooking” are definitely topics people turn to the Internet to search.
+Still, there is so much out there on these topics that it is unlikely that browsers would ever choose your page.